Andy-Hutch/Andy-Hutch/README.md

 ## 🧠 GRC Portfolio

-> Some project files are in PDF format to preserve formatting, include screenshots, and improve readability.
+> Below are hands-on projects I've completed to apply GRC concepts in realisc environments -- from internal audit prep to threat analysis and network security.

 | Project | GRC Skills Gained |
 |--------|-------------------|